Do you think that all the six people in James Patrick Kinney’s poem The cold within were unaware of the consequences of their discrimination?

 Each man was so consumed by hatred, racism, self-centeredness and arrogance that they remained unaware of the self destructiveness of their actions.

-It looks more plausible that the six persons were actually unaware that they won’t be able to survive the cold.
-The very thought of death would have probably made people forget their discrimination against each other.
+It looks more plausible that the six persons were actually unaware of the consequences of their actions.
+The very thought of death should have made people forget their discrimination against each other.
 Everyone wants to live at any cost.
-If they knew that they would be frozen to death, they would have cared to keep the fire burning, I guess.
+If they knew that they would be frozen to death, they would have cared to keep the fire burning.
+This is why I think they were unaware of such unfortunate consequence.

 I think all the six people were unaware of the fact that they would die because of the bleak and bitter cold if they were not going to give their logs of wood in the dying fire.